njszym/XRD-AutoAnalyzer/README.md

 pip install --user .
 ```

-Note the ```--user``` argument is important to ensure proper installation of the Rietveld refinement capabilities.
+Note that in both cases, the ```--user``` argument is important to ensure proper installation of the Rietveld refinement capabilities.

 ## Usage example